P0667

 What P0667 means

-P0667 is stored when the powertrain control module detects that its internal temperature sensor signal is outside the expected range or is not performing consistently with other temperature references.
-Many PCMs include an on-chip temperature sensor used for thermal protection, compensation of internal calculations, and monitoring of operating conditions.
+P0667 is set when the powertrain, engine, or transmission control module detects that its internal temperature sensor signal is out of range or not performing consistently with expected values.
+Control modules include a built-in temperature sensor used to protect internal electronics from overheating and to compensate calculations that depend on module temperature.

 Common causes